jhannah/jays.net/resume.md

 design, all data exchange inside and outside the company will be served by a single highly available and load balanced cluster of low-cost Linux servers running a single application framework enforcing all business rules.
 * First hired to replace a primarily one-man development team who was departing and a series of consultants.
-* Established documentation systems, revision control, operating procedures, monitoring and paging, and departmental cross training.
+* Established documentation systems, version control, operating procedures, monitoring and paging, and departmental cross training.

 ### Application Support / Development Specialist | University of Nebraska Medical Center | 2007 - 2010